eNMS-automation/eNMS/docs/base/installation.rst

 Settings
 -------------

-The settings is divided into:
+The settings are divided into:

 - Environment variables for all sensitive data (passwords, tokens, keys).
 Environment variables are exported from Unix with the ``export`` keyword: ``export VARIABLE_NAME=value``.